jessmc/100-days-of-code/log.md

 **Today's Progress**: Finished up the Intermediate Algorithm Section of Free Code Camp!

 **Thoughts**
-I read up more about a for...in loop which was needed for the Everything Be True challenege.
+I read up more about a for...in loop which was needed for the Everything Be True challenge.
 I think the difference is normally I am used to iterating over an Array where you need to have an index order.
 So you can use for...in when the order is not important.

 **Link(s) to work**
 1. [Everything Be True](https://www.freecodecamp.com/challenges/everything-be-true)